-Do you think that you need to be a pro to start improvising on guitar, or that you need to learn a ton of scales and techniques before you can start doing it?
+Do you believe that you must be a pro to begin improvising on the guitar?
+Or else, that you need to learn a ton of scales and techniques before you can attempt your first guitar improvisation?

 Do you think you need to be able to play fast to start playing guitar solos?

-If you already have some basic skills in playing guitar, I’ve got good news for you.
+If you already have some basic skills in playing the guitar, I have good news for you.

-1. Learn the name of every note on the low E string of the fretboard
+1. Learn the name of every note on the low E s

-If you want to be a good guitar player and improvise with ease, it’s very important to learn the name of all the notes on the guitar fretboard, but in order to start improvising using the method I’m showing you, you only need to learn the notes on the low E string
+If you want to be a good guitar player and improvise on your instrument with ease, it’s very important to learn the name of all the notes on the guitar fretboard, but in order to start improvising on guitar using the method I’m showing you, you only need to learn the notes on the low E string

 2. Learn the major and minor pentatonic scale in one position

-Learning a lot of scales (and modes) will give you a wide array of possibilities, flavors to choose from, which you can use while improvising your licks and solos.
+Learning scales (and modes) will give you a wide array of possibilities, flavors to choose from, which you can use while improvising your own licks and solos.

 Learning those scales in different positions, and connecting them, will make it possible for you to play easily anywhere you want around the fretboard.

-But learning the major and minor pentatonic scale in just one position, is what makes it possible to start improvising now, to nearly any backing music.
+But learning the major and minor pentatonic scale in just one position, is what makes it possible to start improvising on guitar now, to nearly any backing music.

 Because if you choose only notes from a major pentatonic scale, you have a guarantee that those notes will sound good with any backing music that’s written in the equivalent major key.
 Likewise, with the minor pentatonic scale and music written in any minor key.